Why is Malton, England So Haunted? Learn Here.

 Pickering Castle may be the site of a ghostly, robed monk.
 He wanders with his face concealed and his hands outstretched.

-That sounds like an opportunity for pranks, so – if you think you see the ghostly monk – be careful.
+That sounds like an opportunity for pranks, so – if you think you see the ghostly monk – use caution.
 He might be someone very much alive, and intent on scaring people.
 Do not approach him.
 (I’ve always said that ghost hunters have more to fear from the living than the dead.)

 Then there’s the odd dragon on the Malton Road.
 I didn’t take this seriously until I saw the number of reports of this “mythical” beast.